On the functoriality of refined unramified cohomology: Pullback on Refined Unramified Cohomology

 Taking a limit, one obtains the anti-commutativity of the square $(3)$.
-Therefore, by the definition of pullbacks, the diagram (\ref{equ-exact sequence is compatible with pullback}) is commutative. \end{proof} Now, we can extend the naturality of the long exact sequence in \cite[Theorem 1.1]{kok2023higher} as the following. \begin{prop} Let $f\colon X\to Y$ be a morphism between smooth quasi-projective varieties defined over an algebraically closed field $k$, and $M\coloneqq \Z/m\Z$, where $m$ is an integer invertible in $k^\ast$.
-Then there is a commutative diagram of exact sequences
+Therefore, by the definition of pullbacks, the diagram (\ref{equ-exact sequence is compatible with pullback}) is commutative. \end{proof} Now, we can extend the naturality of the long exact sequence in \cite[Theorem 1.1]{kok2023higher} as the following. \begin{prop} Let $f\colon X\to Y$ be a morphism between smooth quasi-projective equi-dimensional schemes defined over a field $k$, and $M\coloneqq \Z/m\Z$, where $m$ is an integer invertible in $k$.
+Then there is a commutative diagram of exact sequences \begin{small}

-\end{prop} \begin{proof} The naturality of commutativity between the first and second squares is natural, where the first is due to the functoriality of higher cycle class maps and the second is due to \Cref{prop-exact sequence is compatible with pullback}.
+\end{small} \end{prop} \begin{proof} The naturality of commutativity between the first and second squares is natural, where the first is due to the functoriality of higher cycle class maps and the second is due to \Cref{prop-exact sequence is compatible with pullback}.
 So here, we only need to consider the commutativity of the third square.
 Since the naturality of the third square holds for flat maps as well, we can assume that $f$ is an embedding.

-First, let us review the construction of the connecting map $H^{2b-n}_{b-n-1,\nr}(*,M)\to \CH^b(*,n-1;M)$.
-According to \cite[Theorem 4.14]{kok2023higher}, the connecting map is the composition of the following morphisms.
+First, let us review the construction of the connecting map According to \cite[Equation (27)]{kok2023higher}, the connecting map $\theta$ is given by the following commutative diagram:

+where $Z$ runs through all closed subset of `$*$' with $\codim(Z)=b-n+1$ and the left vertical arrow is an isomorphism by \cite[Proposition 4.9]{kok2023higher}.